teodor-daniel/JavaWriter/README.md

 # JavaWriter - Lightweight Text Editor with Essential Features

 The primary goal of the JavaWriter project is to create a user-friendly text editor using JavaFX.
-This text editor focuses on three key functionalities:
+This text editor focuses on three key functionalities: text writing && editing and an autocomplete feature
-## Key Features (WIP)
+## Key Features
 - **Text Writing and Editing:**
   JavaWriter provides a simple yet effective platform for writing and editing text.
 The interface is designed for ease of use, making it an ideal tool for various writing tasks.